These reverse seared pork chops are smoked first for that awesome flavor, and then finished hot and fast medium rare for a perfectly cooked pork chop.

 You can finish it on a hot grill, but for added flavor we finish it on a hot cast iron pan until our desired temperature of 145 degrees (F).

 Throw into the butter your favorite herbs or ingredients and spoon it over the top for extra flavor.
-For more information on this technique you can see our reverse sear smoked ribeye post.

 You guys!
 Try this and tell me you don’t love pork chops!